urql-graphql/urql/CONTRIBUTING.md

 yarn
 ```

+It's common to then **create a PR** (with a changeset documenting the packages that need to reflect new
+changes if any `dependencies` have changed) with the name of
+"(chore) - Upgrade direct and transitive dependencies" or something similar.

 ## How do I add a new package?

-First of all we need to know where to put the package.
+First of all we need to know **where** to put the package.

 - Exchanges should be added to `exchanges/` and the folder should be the plain
   name of the exchange.
 Since the `package.json:name` is following the convention